Ookamini95/dnd-aanghakan/Aanghakan/Main Quest - Introduction 01.md

 Should the players choose to intervene, a battle will ensue, offering them the first real taste of the sinister plot they are about to uncover: as the players attack, one of the cultists will offer up his life in order to complete the ritual and the bear will suddenly start to morph into a monstrosity and attack the players.

 > Cultist : Slithering vermin, I'll show you true despair.
 Complete the ritual my brethren.

-If they chose to ignore, the cultist will lead the party to a deep part of the forest where some hostages are kept, and the ritual will ensue.

 If they opt to hold back, the cultists will lead the party to a secluded part of the forest where hostages are held, and the ritual will proceed.